cds-snc/notification-documentation/src/en/status.md

-# Get message delivery status
+# Get message status

-Message delivery status depends on the type of message you have sent.
+Message status depends on the type of message you have sent.

 You can only get the status of messages that are 7 days old or newer.